 The doctrinal changes made by the leaders in the Worldwide Church of God worked to destroy the vision of God's purpose through obscuring the real reason for works.

 Normally, we tend to think that God's mind is unfathomable.
 However, we often fail to realize that God's mind is an open book—the Bible!
 This article explains that the gospel message is the expression of the very mind of God!

-Many of us believe and attend church services without really answering this most fundamental of questions.
-John Ritenbaugh gives three reasons for worshipping our great and almighty God.
+Many believe and attend church services without really answering this most fundamental of questions.
+Here are three reasons for worshiping almighty God.

 Can a Christian commit a sin, and still be a Christian?
 Or would this be "the unpardonable sin"?
 Or would it prove he never was a Christian?
 Thousands worry, because they do not understand what IS the sin that shall never be forgiven.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.